-In 1951, Marcus J. Williams, a Somerset County native and a graduate of the Maryland Law School, began the practice of law at 3 South Main Street, Berlin, Worcester County, Maryland.
+In 1951, Marcus J. Williams, a Somerset County native and a graduate of the University of Maryland Law School, began the practice of law at 3 South Main Street, Berlin, Worcester County, Maryland.
 Mr. Williams shared offices, but did not form a partnership with, William H. Scott, a private practitioner, Daniel T. Prettyman, later Administrative Judge for the Circuit Court for Worcester County, and Edward H. Hammond, Sr., the Court Reporter for the Court of Appeals of Maryland.

-By 1973, Messrs.
-Moore and Hammond were made partners of the firm, which was then known as Williams, Hammond & Moore.
+By 1973, Moore and Hammond were made partners of the firm, which was then known as Williams, Hammond & Moore.
 1974 marked the arrival of Raymond C. Shockley, who retired from the Maryland State Police in 1970 and joined the firm as a partner after departing the Berlin law firm of Sanford, Bolte & Shockley.
 Joseph G. Harrison, Jr., joined the firm, then known as Williams, Hammond, Moore & Shockley, in 1975, but by 1978, when Mr. Harrison was made a partner, the firm was known as Williams, Hammond, Moore, Shockley & Harrison.

-The firm continued to grow with the addition of several associates: J. Richard Collins in 1984 and Regan J.R.
-Smith, formerly of the Towson firm of Cook, Howard, Downes & Tracy (now Venable LLP), in 1988.
+Richard Collins, law clerk for the Honorable Charles D. Edmondson of the Circuit Court for Dorchester County, joined the firm in 1984.
+Regan J.R.
+Smith, law clerk for the Honorable Marvin Smith, Maryland Court of Appeals, and formerly of the Towson firm of Cook, Howard, Downes & Tracy (now Venable LLP), joined the firm in 1988.
 Brian D. Shockley became the first second-generation member of the firm in 1995 after having been an associate of the Towson firm of Morrow & Hassani.
-Olivia H. Phillips, the sister of Mr. Harrison, joined the firm as an associate in 1997, as did Christopher T. Woodley in 2000.
+Christopher T. Woodley, law clerk for the Honorable Theodore Eschenburg and the Honorable Thomas Groton of the Circuit Court of Worcester County, joined the firm in 2000.
 J. Richard Collins, Regan Smith and Brian Shockley were made partners in the firm in 2000.

-The law firm of Williams, Moore, Shockley & Harrison, LLP has a long history of service to the Worcester County community.
+The law firm of Williams, Moore, Shockley & Harrison, LLP has a long history of service and commitment to the Worcester County community.
 Its members and associates have varied and extensive abilities and specialties creating a comprehensive law firm for the service to its clients and the citizens and visitors to Worcester County.